-Now, let’s consider what Bible commentaries say about the previously mentioned scripture passages.
-[Note: Rather than focusing on the specific sins that are mentioned in these scripture passages,, we will focus on any indications of the spiritual condition of the people who commit the sins.]
+Now, we will consider what Bible commentaries say about the previously mentioned scripture passages.
+[Note: Rather than focusing on the specific sins that are mentioned in these scripture passages,, we will focus on the indications of the spiritual condition of the people who commit the sins.]

 Bible Commentaries Regarding I Corinthians 6:9-10

 The perspective of Barnes’ Notes on the Whole Bible regarding I Corinthians 6:9-10 is as follows: